 In assessing the constitutionality of this international treaty, the Lithuanian CC, like the constitutional courts of Latvia and Moldova, focused on the Convention's objective.
 This approach has also led to similarities in the reasoning across these courts.
 After assessing the provisions of the Convention in the context of its objectives, the Lithuanian CC found that both the Convention, which seeks to combat violence against women by promoting substantive gender equality as a prerequisite for the reduction of violence against women, and the Constitution pursue the same universally relevant objectives.
-The Lithuanian CC also stressed that the provisions of the Convention governing human rights and freedoms, which are based on the same constitutional values of equality, personal integrity and respect for the dignity of every human being, can be applied in conjunction with the Constitution.
+The Lithuanian CC also stressed that the provisions of the Conventional values of equality, personal integrity and respect for the dignity of every human being, can be applied in conjunction with the Constitution.
 In its conclusion, the Lithuanian CC also briefly discussed the judgments of the constitutional courts of Latvia and Moldova on the same issue.